mojomojo1/bootkon/README.md

 # Bootkon (Bootcamp + Hackathon): innovate and build with Google Cloud
 Bootkon is an immersive hackathon designed for tech enthusiasts, developers, and innovators to explore the power of Google Cloud products through hands-on learning.
 This event provides a unique, integrated experience using Google Cloud Shell tutorials, enabling participants to dive deep into cutting-edge cloud technologies.

+If you are a participant of the event, please follow the steps below.
+If you are a contributor or want to create your own version of these labs, please see [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Toy Use Case

 FraudFix Technologies is a cutting-edge company focused on making financial transactions safer for Google Cloud enterprise customers across industries (financial institutions, online retailers, etc…)